Killerrekt/FamPay-Task/README.md

 1. Can run multiple query goroutine at once server instance
 2. Nothing is hardcoded and everything is flexible
+3. Added a route, /recover, to restart the goroutine of the query in the db on server restart

 ### Server Build